-- Starting in Cycle 12, a java-based software tool, APT (the Astronomer's Proposal Tool; see Section 1.4.6) is the interface for all Phase I and Phase II proposal submissions for HST.
-Please refer to Chapter 7, Chapter 8 and Chapter 9 for a description of how to prepare and submit your Cycle 16 Phase I proposal using APT.
-The Phase I LaTeX templates that have been in use for many years are no longer accepted. - The instruments offered for observations in Cycle 16 are: the Advanced Camera for Surveys (ACS); the Fine Guidance Sensor (FGS); the Near Infrared Camera and Multi-Object Spectrometer (NICMOS); and the Wide Field and Planetary Camera 2 (WFPC2).
+- The instruments offered for observations in Cycle 16 are: the Advanced Camera for Surveys (ACS); the Fine Guidance Sensor (FGS); the Near Infrared Camera and Multi-Object Spectrometer (NICMOS); and the Wide Field and Planetary Camera 2 (WFPC2).
 ACS was installed on HST in March 2002 during servicing mission SM3B.
 NICMOS resumed operations after the installation of a cryo-cooling system.
-All of these instruments are working nominally at the time of writing this document (October 2006).
-Proposers should consult the Cycle 16 Announcement Web Page for up-to-date information on the status of all HST instrumentation. - STScI experience with scheduling Large and Treasury Programs in Cycles 11 through 15 has shown that some programs can introduce substantial difficulties in developing an effective and efficient long-range observing schedule.
+Those instruments are working nominally at the time of writing this document (October 2006). - STScI experience with scheduling Large and Treasury Programs in Cycles 11 through 15 has shown that some programs can introduce substantial difficulties in developing an effective and efficient long-range observing schedule.
 Proposers submitting Large and Treasury Programs are asked to include additional technical details (e.g., orient constraints, tiling strategy for large mosaic programs and time constraints) in the "Description of the Observations" section (see Section 9.2) to provide information on the scheduling aspects of their program. - In addition to the proposal categories that have existed for many cycles, STScI continues to solicit proposals in the categories of 'Treasury Proposals' (see Section 3.2.6), 'Theory Proposals' (see Section 3.4.4) and 'Legacy AR Proposals' (see Section 3.4.2), all of which were started successfully in Cycle 11.
 Also, it remains possible to request observing time on Chandra (see Section 3.5), NOAO telescopes (see Section 3.6) and Spitzer (see Section 3.7) in combination with requests for HST observations.